crossplane/crossplane/docs/quick-start.md

 labels].
-Resource claims like `RedisCluster` can match different kinds of resource class using label selectors, so you could just as easily use the exact same `RedisCluster` to create an Amazon Replication Group instance by creating a `ReplicationGroupsClass` labelled as `guide: getting-started`.
+Resource claims like `RedisCluster` can match different kinds of resource class using label selectors, so you could just as easily use the exact same `RedisCluster` to create an Amazon Replication Group instance by creating a `ReplicationGroupClass` labelled as `guide: getting-started`.
 When multiple resource classes match the class selector, a matching class is chosen at random.
 Claims can be matched to classes by either: